Breast cancer occurs when a mutation allows breast cells to grow without order or control and form a tumor.

 A recent study3, the PREVENT study published in December of 2022 in Lymphatic Research and Biology demonstrates clear clinical evidence that the early use of the Bioimpedance screening surveillance and utilization of compression garments is an effective tool in lymphedema prevention.

-Bioimpedance Spectroscopy (BIS) is a technique used for estimating body composition that utilizes a weak electric current which flows through the body and the voltage is measured in order to calculate impedance (resistance) of the body.
+Bioimpedance Spectroscopy (BIS) is a technique used for estimating body composition that utilizes a weak electric current that flows through the body and the voltage is measured in order to calculate the impedance (resistance) of the body.

 Use of the mediven harmony arm sleeves and gauntlets assisted in preventing the progression of subclinical lymphedema in the largest randomized controlled trial focused on lymphedema prevention.

-Therefore, it’s clear that early detection and compression prevents!
+Therefore, it’s clear that early detection and compression prevent!
 All patients who have had breast cancer intervention are at risk for lymphedema.

 1 & 2.
 Breastcancer.org.